armanmikoyan/Quantori-BootCamp-backend/README.md

 ##### If you changed the port in .env file, you need to change the port after " : ",
 ##### swagger url http://localhost:5555/api/docs/

-#### Alternatively, you can use Postman to test the API endpoints.
-Import the API collection into Postman to start testing.
+## Alternatively, you can use Postman to test the API endpoints.